storj/docs/Test-network.md

 --server.revocation-dburl: redis://127.0.0.1:6379?db=3
 ```

-If you're running your own redis server, you can designate the database value to start with flag `--db-start` which defaults to `0`.
-For example, `storj-sim network --satellites 2 --redis 127.0.0.1:6379 --db-start 3 setup` will start incrementing the dbs from 3 (db=3,4,5,6 for 2 satellites).
+If you're running your own redis server, you can designate the database value to start with flag `--redis-startdb` which defaults to `0`.
+For example, `storj-sim network --satellites 2 --redis 127.0.0.1:6379 --redis-startdb 3 setup` will start incrementing the dbs from 3 (db=3,4,5,6 for 2 satellites).
 It assumes all databases from the start value onward are available.

 ***